 Now What?

-When the boxes, albums, envelopes, quilts, and little treasures land in your hands, it usually is not by accident.
+When the boxes, albums, envelopes, quilts, and small treasures end up with you, it’s usually not by accident.
 Someone thought of you.
-They trusted that you would see their value and take care of them.
+Someone trusted that you would see their value and take care of them.

 A family archive is never a perfectly matched set.
 It is a collection of real things from real lives.
 Some pieces are delicate.
-Some are a little odd.
+Some are unexpected.
 Some feel instantly familiar.
-Every single one has a place.
+Every single one belongs to a larger story.

 Keeping the Past is here to help you make sense of what you have and show you how to care for it in a thoughtful, practical way.
 The goal is not perfection.
 It is creating an archive that feels meaningful now and is ready to be passed on later.